How To Fix The HTTP Error 500 On Your WordPress Website

 A database connection issue can also result in 500 internal server errors.
 Depending on your browser, you may notice a variety of errors.
 However, in your server logs, both will create a 500 HTTP status code.

 Internal server 500 problems are caused by third-party plugins and themes.
-Deactivating all of your plugins is one approach to troubleshoot this.
+Deactivating all of your plugins is one approach to troubleshooting this.
 Remember that merely deactivating a plugin will not result in any data loss.
 If you still have access to your admin, you can deactivate plugins by going to “Plugins” and selecting “Deactivate” from the bulk actions menu.
 All of your plugins will be disabled as a result of this.

 If this resolves the problem, you’ll need to identify the source of the problem.
 Begin activating them one at a time, you should reload the page after each one.
 You’ve found the problematic plugin if you see the 500 internal server error return.
 Besides that, you can then contact the plugin’s creator or submit a support ticket in the WordPress repository for assistance.

 Furthermore, you can FTP access your server and change your plugins folder to something like plugins old in case you can’t connect to WordPress admin.
 Then double-check your website.
 In case it works, you’ll need to test each plugin individually.
-And then, you should rename your plugin folder to “plugins”.
+Then, you should rename your plugin folder to “plugins”.
 You might also try recreating this on a test site first.

 Ensure your plugins, themes, and WordPress core are all up to date at all times.
 Also, make sure you’re using a PHP version that’s supported.
 In case the problem is caused by faulty code in a plugin.
 So you may need to hire a